spang-lab/metabodecon/vignettes/TODO/Classes.md

 ## spectrum

 Represents one NMR spectrum.
-Objects of class spectrum have at least elements 1-3 from section [Elements v1.2+].
+Objects of class 'spectrum' have at least elements 1-3 from section [Elements v1.2+].

 ## decon0

 Represents one deconvoluted NMR spectrum stored in the old [MetaboDecon1D()] format.
-Objects of class decon0 have at least elements 1-18 from section [Elements v0.2+].
+Objects of class 'decon0' have at least elements 1-18 from section [Elements v0.2+].

 ## decon1

 Represents one deconvoluted NMR spectrum stored in the backwards compatible [generate_lorentz_curves()] format.
-Objects of class decon0 have all elements from section [Elements v0.2+].
+Objects of class 'decon1' have all elements from section [Elements v0.2+].

 ## decon2

 Represents one deconvoluted NMR spectrum stored in the new [deconvolute()] format.
-Objects of class decon2 have at least elements 1-9 from section [Elements v1.2+].
+Objects of class 'decon2' have all elements from section [Elements v1.2+] with elements `sit$al` and `lcpar$x0al` set to `NULL`.

 ## almnt

-One aligned NMR spectrum
+Represents one deconvoluted NMR spectrum for which the individual peaks have been aligned using [align()].
+Objects of class 'almnt' have all elements from section [Elements v1.2+].

 ## Collections